 Dialogue of Civilizations Fee: $1,750

-Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, accommodations for program duration, international security and emergency support, and program related expenses (local transportation, field trips, excursions and group meals)
+Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, accommodation for program duration, international security and emergency support, and program related expenses (local transportation, field trips and excursions)

 GEO offers scholarships and grants for students studying abroad on Dialogue of Civilizations programs.
 Please visit our Scholarships page for more info!

 - Info session : November 7, 5:00-6:30, 206 Lake Hall